LaunchCode-Education-Archived/gis-devops-OLD/week06/project/README.md

 1. You will be using the `CentOS` operating system instead of `Ubuntu`
 2. Using Spring Data 2.0.2 (dependencies have been updated in build.gradle)
 3. When running locally you will be running ElasticSearch inside a docker instance (details below)
-4. When running in the cloaud you will be running ElasticSearch on an EC2 instance
+4. When running in the cloud you will be running ElasticSearch on an EC2 instance

 ## Setup Locally
-To run Elasticsearch locally, we are going to be using Docker, here is the command:
+To run Elasticsearch locally, we are going to be using Docker:
 - Download docker installer from [here](https://store.docker.com/editions/community/docker-ce-desktop-mac)
 - That will install docker as a service and an application that will run everytime your computer starts. (look for the whale icon in your menu bar at the top of your mac)
 - Now you can run `$ docker` commands in your terminal.
 Like the one below. (this runs a docker instance that contains ElasticSearch)